ricardoavelino/LaTeX_tips/README.md

 # Tips on LaTeX thesis writing

-Hello, @GeneKao and I prepared this guide to share our experience setting up our PhD thesis writing with LaTeX + VSCode + Zotero.
+Hello, (Gene)[https://github.com/GeneKao] and I prepared this guide to share our experience setting up our PhD thesis writing with LaTeX + VSCode + Zotero.
 We hope it helps.
 But remember, the best way is always your way.

 ## 1. Download VSCode + LaTeX Workshop